PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 following the second call.
 Commit and push only; do not create, reopen, or update a pull request.

+## Quantized-activation binary result characterization checkpoint

+`run_quantized_activation_binary_recovery()` selects six ordered children: dequantized HardSigmoid, MaxPool, Softmax, and Logistic folding;
+Softmax/Transpose canonicalization; and nested safe-binary recovery.
+The nested `run_safe_binary_recovery()` selects one owner returning the five fixed safe binary mode counters.
+Both runners currently discard the tuples produced by `run_recovery_invocations()`, so the outer runner's sixth slot is currently `None`.

+The child schemas are frozen as five one-key dictionaries followed by one nested one-slot tuple containing the safe owner's five-key dictionary.
+Every child owner performs unused-tensor pruning independently of its rewrite counter.
+A dedicated fixture proves the first child can remove an unused tensor while returning zero, so neither production result is complete mutation evidence.

+A strict expected-failure contract requires `Tuple[Any, ...]` propagation from both phase runners and the lowerer helper.
+It selects observation-only targets `_layout_pass_set_1_quantized_activation_binary_results` and `_layout_pass_set_2_quantized_activation_binary_results`.
+It freezes the exact order, shared context arguments, nested result shape, two zero-argument calls, unconsumed policy, and their distinct reshape/conditional-binary and dequant-TransposeConv/elementwise-Concat boundaries.

+The focused orchestration, child schema, cleanup-only mutation, activation fold, canonicalization, safe-binary, both production boundaries, architecture, and pass-efficiency gate is `665 passed, 1 xfailed in 18.31s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the ordered nested-result propagation contract; production is unchanged at this checkpoint.

+At implementation, return the existing tuples from both phase runners and the lowerer helper, then replace only the two discarded helper expressions with the selected assignments.
+Do not summarize or consume either result and do not change child owners, call order, contexts, the conditional binary-bridge policy, or the retained elementwise-Concat/Conv successor.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the